 Finally, GALs will generally ask children the following questions:

 GALs typically will NOT explicitly ask children who they want to live with.
+However, the child’s preference in custody may be inferred from age-appropriate questions about their daily routines and relationships with each parent.

 Sometimes, the GAL will meet the children separately before scheduling a home visit.
-Other times, the GAL may wish to meet the children contemporaneous with a home visit.
-Either way, you can help your child prepare for the home visit much as you would help them prepare to meet any guest in your home.
+Other times, the GAL may wish to meet the children contemporaneously with a home visit.
+Either way, you can help your child prepare for the home visit as you would help them prepare to meet any guest in your home.

 Rest assured, an experienced GAL has “seen it all” and will not hold it against you if your children behave like children at the home visit.
 After all, that is the point: To observe the children’s behavior in their own home.